Skip to footer content

 $vbLabelText $csharpLabel

 This sample converts the first page through the fifth page to JPEG image format with specified dimensions.
-The method parameters give you complete control to convert PDF files: define the output path pattern for naming conventions, select a single PDF page or multiple pages for partial conversion, set maximum width and height in pixels while maintaining aspect ratio, choose the image format (JPEG, PNG, TIFF, or BMP), and specify the DPI resolution for print-quality output.
+The method parameters give you complete control: define output path patterns, select single or multiple pages, set pixel dimensions while maintaining aspect ratio, choose image formats, and specify DPI resolution for print-quality output.
 The image rasterization process preserves text clarity and graphics quality throughout the PDF to JPG conversion.
+For batch processing, consider using async methods to improve throughput.

 IronPDF can also render web pages to PDF and then convert to image files in this post-processing workflow: